EfficientPhys: Enabling Simple, Fast and Accurate Camera-Based Vitals Measurement: Experiments

-\textbf{Implementation \& Experiment Details.} We implemented both convolution based and transformer based EfficientPhys in PyTorch \cite{paszke2019pytorch}.
+\textbf{Implementation \& Experiment Details.} We implemented both convolution-based and transformer-based EfficientPhys in PyTorch \cite{paszke2019pytorch}.
 We used an AdamW optimizer to train both networks instead of Adam by introducing additional regularization to reduce the effects of over-fitting through weight decay \cite{loshchilov2017decoupled}.
-The learning rate we used for Convolutional model was 0.001 while the one for transformer model was 0.0001.
-Based on empirical studies, we used mean squared error(MSE) loss for training the transformer models and negative pearson loss \cite{tsou2020siamese} for the convolutional model.
-We trained both models for five epochs with a fixed random seed.
-We implemented TS-CAN based on the open-sourced code \cite{liu_metaphys_2021,liu_multi-task_2020}.
-To calculate the performance metrics, we first applied a band-pass filter to the signal with a cutoff frequency of 0.75 and 2.5Hz (45 beats/minute to 150 beats/minute).
-We then followed Dual-GAN's evaluation scheme to run peak detection and FFT to get estimated heart rate on each video of UBFC and PURE datasets \cite{lu_dual-gan_nodate} and MetaPhys's evaluation schema on MMSE \cite{liu_metaphys_2021}.
+The learning rate we used for Convolutional model was 0.001 while the rate for transformer model was 0.0001.
+Based on empirical studies, we used the mean squared error (MSE) loss for training the transformer models and negative Pearson loss \cite{tsou2020siamese} for the convolutional model.
+We trained both models for ten epochs with a fixed random seed.
+We implemented TS-CAN based on the open-sourced code \cite{liu_metaphys_2021,liu2020multi} and used the Deep Physiological Sensing Toolbox \cite{liu2022deep} for the experiments on the UBFC and PURE datasets.
+To calculate the performance metrics, we first applied a band-pass filter to the signal with a cutoff frequency of 0.75 and 2.5 Hz (45 beats/minute to 150 beats/minute).
+We then followed Dual-GAN's evaluation scheme using peak detection and FFT to get estimated heart rate on each video of UBFC and PURE datasets \cite{lu_dual-gan_nodate} and MetaPhys's evaluation scheme on MMSE \cite{liu_metaphys_2021}.
 We conducted video-level evaluation where we calculated an averaged heart rate for each single video.
 We calculated three standard metrics for each video: mean absolute error (MAE), root mean squared error (RMSE) and Pearson correlation ($\rho$) in heart rate estimations and the corresponding ground-truth heart rates from the blood volume pulse collected via contact oximeter sensor.